All registrars and Fellows are required to complete ongoing recertification activities.

 4. Audit (points)

 - Clinical hours in urgent care.
 Fellows should complete 600 hours in urgent care over the triennium.
-Registrars should complete 400 hours in urgent care per annum.
+Registrars should complete 400 hours in urgent care (as described in the Fellowship Regulations) per annum.

 - Maintain a Professional Development Plan (PDP).
 This is updated with goals for the next year/few years, how you intend to achieve that goal, the outcome of that action, and any reflection on having completed that goal.